iamogbz/aglio-theme-onlicar-lambda/README.md

 ## Theme Options

-Olio comes with a handful of configurable theme options.
+The theme comes with a handful of configurable theme options.
 These are set via the `--theme-XXX` parameter, where `XXX` is one of the following:

 Name           | Description
 -------------- | ------------------